utsavlamichhane/mbX_2.0_Beta/README.md

     - Dunn’s post-hoc comparisons with BH adjustment
     - FDR correction
     - Compact Letter Display (CLD) annotation
+This is fancy: just with the microbiome data and the metadata, you can have most of your stats done in a single line.
+All the heavy lifting done in thebackground, giving you the clean excel files and png files as stat output.

 - ezviz: A new parameter *flip* is added to the function.
 The parameter can have value "True" or "False".
 This parameter flips the orter of the taxa stacks in the barplot and the legends.
          If the user does not provide the *flip* parameter, the functions assumes "False" as default value.